ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/what-is-raven-fs.markdown

 The synchronization task also runs periodically to handle failures and restart scenarios.
 Each of the above operations is related with a different kind of synchronization work, which is determined by the server in order to minimize the amount of transferred data across the network.
-For example if you just change a file name then there is no need to sent its content, just the destination nodes know what is a new file name.
+For example if you just change a file name then there is no need to send its content.
+It just need to let the destination file system know what is a new name of the file.
 To get more details about implemented synchronization solutions click [here]().

 ##Management studio